 For instance, it’s possible to earn significant rental income from a properly prepared corporate rental.
 Because you’re advertising the housing as a full-service package, you can command a premium.
 Even if there are some weeks out of the year you have a vacant unit, the additional money you’re earning will far offset that expense.
 The income of corporate tenants is usually higher than general renters and they usually expect to pay more for sophisticated housing.

 Additionally, renting your property to career professionals can mitigate many of the challenges that you may face with other types of tenants.
 You likely won’t have to worry about late rental payments, or having to deal with potential pets.
-Corporate tenants are likely to conduct themselves professionally and maintain a clear, open line of communication throughout the duration of their stay.
+Corporate tenants are likely to conduct themselves professionally and maintain a clear, open line of communication throughout their stay.

-The risk of landing a bad tenant is greatly diminished, which means savvy investors might be able to maximize their returns by acting as their own landlord.
+The risk of landing a bad tenant is greatly diminished, which means savvy investors might be able to maximize their returns by acting as their landlord.
 Keep in mind, the high expectations of a corporate rental extend to maintenance and communication.
 If you’re organized and up for the task of tending to the needs of these units, you can avoid paying property management fees.

-Finally, corporate tenants are also likely to recommend your housing to colleagues and people within their organizations if you leave a favorable impression.
+Finally, corporate tenants are also likely to recommend your housing to colleagues and people within their organizations if you leave a favourable impression.
 The business world is built on networking, which can significantly benefit your real estate business.
 Establishing high-quality corporate housing and landing a few well-connected tenants could help you keep yourself busy and your building occupied for the foreseeable future.

 Disadvantages of Corporate Housing

-•They require a significant investment to get off the ground.
+- They require a significant investment to get off the ground.

-•Limited lease terms can leave you open to long periods of vacancy.
+- Limited lease terms can leave you open to long periods of vacancy.

 The location and positioning of your property will determine whether your building is suitable for use as a corporate rental.
 If your investment property is located in a large, urban center with walking or transit options, you may want to consider offering up your property to short-term corporate tenants.